 3. Marketing collateral

 Digital or printed brochures, eBooks, email newsletters, videos and even point-of-sale posters are all great ways to tell a story.
+These formats work especially well to keep new prospective donors engaged and keep past donors informed about what their donations have accomplished.

 4. Case studies